-- Study, design and development (proof of concept) of integration environments for a network-based recognised picture of the NAVWAR situation for mobile applications (smart architectures, mobile radios) including housing, antennas, electronics and GUI; - NAVWAR Overall system - Study, design and development (proof of concept) of the federation of NAVWAR operational centers, including algorithms prototyping and implementation of the NAVWAR information management syste, to demonstrate NAVWAR situational awareness (elaboration and and update of a NAVWAR recognised picture); - Study and implementation of a PoC for a common interface and analysis tool for the NAVWAR information-management system to: - Manage the network of NAVWAR sensors/subsystems; - Recommend NAVWAR offensives measures (including at PNT sources level); - Interface with electronic warfare (EW), Cyber, Competent PRS Authority (CPA) and other communities (NAVWAR measures and exchange). - Comprehensive demonstration of a situational awareness picture that rely on a NAVWAR sensors/subsystems grid network composed of mobile, ground and space equipment including Galileo PRS receivers.
+- Study, design and development (proof of concept) of the federation of NAVWAR operational centers, including algorithms prototyping and implementation of the NAVWAR information management syste, to demonstrate NAVWAR situational awareness (elaboration and and update of a NAVWAR recognised picture); - Study and implementation of a PoC for a common interface and analysis tool for the NAVWAR information-management system to: - Manage the network of NAVWAR sensors/subsystems; - Recommend NAVWAR offensives measures (including at PNT sources level); - Interface with electronic warfare (EW), Cyber, Competent PRS Authority (CPA) and other communities (NAVWAR measures and exchange). - Comprehensive demonstration of a situational awareness picture that rely on a NAVWAR sensors/subsystems grid network composed of mobile, ground and space equipment including Galileo PRS receivers.